Information for Faculty and Staff

 How do I know if a student’s behavior violates MSU's Code of Student Conduct?

-The Code of Student Conduct can be found here.
+The Code of Student Conduct is available online.
 If you suspect a student conduct violation has occurred, please fill out the Incident Report Form.
 The Office of the Dean of Students will make the final determination what, if any, violations have occurred.
-If you would prefer, you may also contact us at (406) 994-2826 or email@example.com before filing a report.
+If you would prefer, you may also contact us at (406) 994-2826 or firstname.lastname@example.org before filing a report.

 How can I address students who display disruptive behavior in class?